zCFD/zCFDguide/docs/source/control-dict.rst

 Wall
 ^^^^

 zCFD will automatically detect zone types and numbers in a number of mesh formats, and assign appropriate boundary conditions.
-The type tags follow the [XX] convention, and if present no further information is required.
+The type tags follow the Fluent convention (wall = 3, etc), and if present no further information is required.
 Alternatively, the mesh format may contain explicitly numbered zones (which can be determined by inspecting the mesh).
 In this case, the user can specify the list of zone numbers for each boundary condition 'type' and 'kind' (see below).

 .. code-block:: python